LulaczTV/RolePlay-Tools/README.md

 ### .do command
 Shows hint for people in X distance.
 ### .try command
 50/50 system.
 If it rolls below 50, the action will be displayed as a hint with color red.
 If it rolls higher than 50, the action will be displayed as a hint with color green.
+And ofc it shows hint for people in X distance.
 ### .title command
 Sets custom info of a player.